oospakooysa/period_doubling/_posts/2025-09-29-deep-dive-period-doubling.md

 | <img src="{{ site.baseurl }}/images/verification_exact.png" alt="Verification by exact measurement (error percentage)" width="80%"> |
 |-----------------------------------------------------------------------------------------------------------------------------------|
 | *Verification by Exact Measurement – Numerical solution shows ~54% error at large Δt compared to the analytical solution.* |

+**Takeaway:** With careful solver choice and step size, our tools reproduce real physics accurately.
+This gives us confidence to apply them to nonlinear and chaotic systems in later sections.

 ---